syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-latex.md

 {% highlight JAVA %}

-//Creates a new Word document
+//Creates a new Word document.
 WordDocument document = new WordDocument("Template.docx", FormatType.Automatic);
-//Adds one section and one paragraph to the document document.ensureMinimal();
+//Adds one section and one paragraph to the document. document.ensureMinimal();

-// Access the first paragraph from the last section of the document WParagraph paragraph = (WParagraph)document.getLastSection().getBody().getChildEntities().get(0);
+// Access the first paragraph from the last section of the document.
+WParagraph paragraph = (WParagraph)document.getLastSection().getBody().getChildEntities().get(0);
-// Retrieve the first math equation in the paragraph, if it exists WMath math = (WMath) paragraph.getChildEntities().get(0);
+// Retrieve the first math equation in the paragraph, if it exists.
+WMath math = (WMath) paragraph.getChildEntities().get(0);
 if (math != null)
 {
-    // Get the LaTeX representation of the math equation String laTeX = math.getMathParagraph().getLaTeX();
+    // Get the LaTeX representation of the math equation.
+    String laTeX = math.getMathParagraph().getLaTeX();
-    // Replace occurrences of 'x' with 'k' in the LaTeX representation math.getMathParagraph().setLaTeX(laTeX.replace("x", "k"));
+    // Replace occurrences of 'x' with 'k' in the LaTeX representation. math.getMathParagraph().setLaTeX(laTeX.replace("x", "k"));
 }

-//Saves the Word document
+//Saves the Word document.
 document.save("Sample.docx", FormatType.Docx);
-//Closes the document
+//Closes the document.
 document.close();

 {% endhighlight %}